bullno1/grain/report.md

 Since render scripts do not render dead (`life <= 0`) particles, merely set the status of a dead particle to "alive" (`life > 0`) and move it back to the emission point creates the illusion of a new particle being created.

-An emitter script is very similar to a modifier script.
+An emitter script is very similar to a affector script.
 It is invoked on every single particle every frame.
 However, it does not immediately store the newly calculated attributes to the output textures.
 Two criteria need to be met: